 Joyce A. Login, DVM

 Dr. Login received her veterinary degree from The Ohio State University in 1988 and began her career practicing at a small animal hospital in New Jersey.
 She left private practice to work in the animal health corporate world and has had the opportunity to work for various animal health companies including Hill’s, Novartis and Bayer.
-In 2010, she joined Zoetis, and is currently the Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
-She has a special interest in the areas of veterinary communication, pain, and vector-borne diseases.
+Dr. Login was a valued member of the Zoetis team, known for her dedication and passion as a veterinarian and as the former Veterinary Medical Lead supporting Pain, Oncology and Specialty products.
+Sadly, she passed away in October of 2024.
+Her legacy and impact will always be remembered and cherished by colleagues and friends alike.